tanveerhossainx/tanveerhossainx/README.md

 ## About Me

-- 🌍 I'm from London.
+- 🌍 I'm from London, Italy and Bangladesh.
-- 💼 I work at [Your Company/Institution] as a [Your Position].
 - 🎓 I studied Business Computing at Goldsmiths, University of London.
 - 💡 I'm passionate about Teck, Geo politics, and travelling.
 - 📚 I'm constantly learning and exploring new technologies.